ioannis-vm/CS289_2020_ProjectS_TeamJupyter/README.md

 ## How to set things up
-Using the jupyter notebooks provided herein requires having Python 3 and Stellarium installed.
+Using the jupyter notebooks provided herein require having Python 3 and Stellarium installed.

 [Get Stellarium here](http://stellarium.org/)